 But think of your typical week (or even day) as a content or online marketer for the website you manage.
 Isn’t a lot of what you do a variation on R&D?
-From developing content, through to researching advertising and sales campaigns, and even keywords.
+From developing content to researching advertising and sales campaigns and even keywords?

-Although the concept of search has evolved along with the way we use Internet, much of it still revolves around keywords.
-But what these keywords are, and how they are used, are changing as rapidly as search algorithms, leaving you to constantly monitor their use, and the optimal way in which to use them.
+Although the concept of search has evolved along with the way we use the Internet, much of it still revolves around keywords.
+But what these keywords are and how they are used are changing as rapidly as search algorithms, leaving you to constantly monitor their use and the optimal way in which to use them.

-One of the most popular tools for keyword research, the Google Keyword Tool, was replaced with the Keyword Planner in mid-2013; and despite some shortcomings, it is still an essential tool to use whether you are researching keyword ideas for ad campaigns, or simply for content development purposes.
-As with many other tools and services, it is seldom a good idea to limit yourself to only one option, and so while we begin this article by looking at the Google Keyword Planner, we end it by looking at some alternatives that can be used in conjunction with it.
+One of the most popular tools for keyword research, the Google Keyword Tool, was replaced with the Keyword Planner in mid-2013.
+Despite some shortcomings, it is still an essential tool to use whether you are researching keyword ideas for ad campaigns or simply for content development purposes.
+As with many other tools and services, it is seldom a good idea to limit yourself to only one option.
+So, while we begin this article by looking at the Google Keyword Planner, we end it by looking at some alternatives that can be used in conjunction with it.

 The Beginners Guide to the Google Keyword Planner

 The Keyword Planner tool is accessed via Google AdWords using your Google credentials.
 From the top navigation bar, select Tools and then Keyword Planner, after which you will be presented with four options:

 - Search for new keyword ideas

 - Get search volume for a list of keywords

 - Get traffic estimates for a list of keywords

 It is important to remember that the Keyword Planner is designed for both ad campaigns and keyword ideas, so no matter which of the four options you use, Ad group ideas will always show by default.
 You can view keywords simply by selecting the Keyword Ideas tab.
 The results returned for each of the options can also be refined by altering filters that narrow location, language, date range, and even additional keywords to include or ignore.